How to keep your dog a healthy weight

 Or, you can feel your dog’s waist to make a rough judgment call.
 Can you feel your dog’s ribs underneath their coat and skin?
 If not, there may be too much fat on the little guy.
 Does his belly bulge out, sinking towards the floor?

-You might think — one pound?
+You might think — one or two pounds?
 That’s nothing!
 But for these little guys, 1 lb is a much larger percentage of their overall body weight than it is for us.
-And for a dog who spends most of her life doing this and not using her stumpy legs, it makes quite a difference ?
+And for a dog who spends most of her life doing this and not using her stumpy legs, it makes quite a difference!
+No more limping for all of 2019 for Chibi… it’s quite a feat!

 How much should I feed my dog?